National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

   Efforts have been expended to creatively identify patients in the Enclave who might have Long COVID but who lack a U09.9 diagnosis code, including computable phenotypes [@pfaff_2023a].

 There are others, and we welcome suggestions to add to either list.
+Please contact the chapter authors or see [How to Contribute](../index.html#sec-welcome-contribute).

 ### Specify Protocol